 Of all cases, 1 328 (10%) had an unknown vaccination status.
 The proportion of cases with unknown vaccination status was highest in adults aged 30 years and older (approximately 19%).
-Of 11 592 cases (90% of all cases) with known age and vaccination status, 83% were unvaccinated, 10% were vaccinated with one dose of measles-containing vaccine, 5% were vaccinated with two or more doses, and 2% were vaccinated with an unknown number of doses.
+Of 11 592 cases (90% of all cases) with known age and vaccination status, 83% were unvaccinated, 10% were vaccinated with one dose of measlescontaining vaccine, 5% were vaccinated with two or more doses, and 2% were vaccinated with an unknown number of doses.

 The proportion of unvaccinated cases was highest among children below one year of age (93%), who are too young to have received the first dose of the measles-containing vaccine.
-Infants are particularly vulnerable to complications of measles and are best protected by herd immunity.
+Infants below the age of one year are particularly vulnerable to complications of measles and are best protected by herd immunity.